vitaliaeliseeva/vitaliaeliseeva.github.io/_pages/research.md

 ### Work in progress

- * Influence of post-WW2 changes in sex ratios in Russia on modern-day female Labor Force Participation
+ * Failing to forge the New Soviet Woman: Long-term effect of WW2-induced sex ratios on family formation

 ### Policy writing